emmartins/quickstart/jts/README.md

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+1. If it is running, stop the JBoss WildFly Server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 #### Modify the Server Configuration by Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:
+1. Start the JBoss WildFly Server by typing the following:

         For Linux:  JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
         For Windows:  JBOSS_HOME\bin\standalone.bat -c standalone-full.xml